Postgraduate competition

 The Irish and the UK Postgraduate Competitions are open to current members of the Nutrition Society who are postgraduate students, currently registered for a Higher Degree.
 The applicant will be required to select at time of application whether they would like to submit to the Irish or the UK Postgraduate Competition and will only ever be eligible to take part in one symposium.
 Applicants must be studying at an Irish or UK Institution at the time of application, and should not have submitted their final thesis.
 Awarded applicants must be available to deliver a 25 minute presentation at the conference to which their application has been submitted.

-Presentation criteria: presentations should consist of a review of the literature and can include the student’s own work where appropriate*.
+Presentation criteria: Presentations should consist of a review of the literature and can include the student’s own work where appropriate*.

 Since the review presented will be published, it is expected that the content of the review must not have been submitted for publication or published elsewhere and as such it is likely that preference will be given to applicants who are in the final year of their postgraduate programme.